Marcelin, Saskatchewan

-Marcelin is the administrative headquarters of the Muskeg Lake Cree First Nations band government.
+Marcelin is the administrative headquarters of the Muskeg Lake Cree Nation band government.
 During World War II, the Muskeg Lake reserve had the highest rates of Indigenous enlistment in the country, and Mary Greyeyes became the first First Nations woman to enlist in the Canadian Forces.

 History

 Marcelin incorporated as a village on September 25, 1911.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Marcelin had a population of 142 living in 71 of its 87 total private dwellings, a change of from its 2016 population of 153.
 With a land area of 1.29 km2, it had a population density of in 2021.